aartsb/terraformproject/README.md

 This repository demonstrates the use of Terraform to:
 1. Deploy a Virtual Machine (VM) in Azure using a modular compute configuration.
 2. 2.Implement policy-as-code with Azure Policy and Sentinel for governance and compliance.
-3. Execute custom workloads or scripts on the deployed VM.
+3. Execute scripts on the deployed VM. **
 4. Outputs include deployed VM details and applied policy assignment IDs.

 Future Customizations & Improvements